 Please enter your user name and password (the same for your Eastern e-mail account/case sensitive).

-- Grade Reports: This allows the student to display and print their grades for a selected Year and Term (a single session).
+Grades: This allows the student to display and print their grades for a selected Term.

 Students may calculate their major GPA by listing each course taken, its credits and letter grade.
 Multiply the credit hours and the letter grade point value (see catalog, under "Principal Grades") for each course.
 Add the credits.
 Add the point values.
 Divide the total credits into the total point values.